Resource Topic: Evaluation and Research

 PUBLISHED BY:

 To be successful, evaluation and research projects must be adequately resourced.
-Without sufficient funding to answer research or evaluation questions at a high level of quality, the project may not yield useful results.
-The Research/Evaluation Time & Effort Calculator can help estimate the number and time and effort percentage of full-time equivalent (FTE) staff required for…
+Allocating sufficient funds for the staff involved in the project, including members of your own team and any partners or consultants, is a crucial component of budgeting.
+The Research/Evaluation Time & Effort Calculator can help estimate the number and time and effort percentage of […]